TMoore89/ENSEKTest/TestResponses.md

 Description:
 The various links to read more information about the company do not all direct to the same location

-User Story: As a prospective ENSEK customer I would like to be able to research and find out consistent information about the company from any applicable link so that I may find out more about ENSEK and make an educated decision on my involvement with them
+User Story: As a prospective customer I would like to be able to research and find out consistent information about the company from any applicable link so that I may find out more about ENSEK and make an educated decision on my involvement with them

 Reproduction Steps:
 - Open the homepage